mc3789cm/Archon-Bot/README.md

 # Archon
 <sup>/ˈɑːr.kɒn/ -> “AR-kon”, "Ark-on", "Ar-chon"</sup><br/>
 > [!WARNING]
-> This is a works still under development, so use/impliment any source code at your own risk.
+> This is all still under development, so use/impliment any source code at your own risk.
 I understand that everything written out here is completely unorganized.

 During my time as an admin for a few Discord servers, and as a perfectionist, I always had the problem of not having enough customization, control, and/or configuration when trying to use a bot for the servers needs.
 And, even if I did, it would usually be behind a pay wall or the feature was limited to only a few uses/implementations.
 I.e only being able to setup a max of ten reaction roles.